 Clint Miller — Middle School Principal

-Clint Miller earned his M.Ed. in Educational Administration from Lamar University online.
+Clint Miller earned his M.Ed. in Administration from Lamar University online.
 He works as a middle school principal for Little Elm ISD in Texas.

 "With the situation I was in, online was my only option.
 Had it not been for the structure of Lamar's program I would have never been able to get my master's."

 Job Title and School District: